Reactive Multi-Context Systems: Heterogeneous Reasoning in Dynamic Environments

-Roughly, a set of bridge rules for $\Ctxt_i$ describes which operations to apply to its knowledge base $\KB_i$ depending on whether currently available beliefs and external inputs match the literals in the body.
-We define and discuss their precise semantics later in Section \ref{subsec:SemrMCS}.
-Bridge rules can be seen as the glue that binds the contexts in an \rMCS together.
-Thus, we are now ready to define reactive multi-context systems.
+Roughly, a set of bridge rules for $\Ctxt_i$ describes which operations to apply to its knowledge base $\KB_i$, depending on whether currently available beliefs and external inputs match the literals in the body.
+Intuitively, rules with head $\Op$ affect the computation of the semantics at the current time instant, while rules with head $\Nxt{\Op}$ affect the computation of the knowledge base(s) at the next time instant.
+We define their precise semantics later in Section~\ref{subsec:SemrMCS} and proceed by defining reactive multi-context systems.

 \begin{definition}[Reactive Multi-Context System] A \emph{reactive Multi-Context System \\(\rMCS)} is a tuple $M= \tuple{\TCtxt, \TIL, \TBR}$, where \begin{itemize} \item $\TCtxt=\tuple{\Ctxt_1,\ldots,\Ctxt_\CtxtIn}$ is a tuple of contexts; \item $\TIL=\tuple{\IL_1,\ldots,\IL_\ILIn}$ is a tuple of input languages; \item $\TBR=\tuple{\SBR_1,\ldots,\SBR_\CtxtIn}$ is a tuple such that each $\SBR_i$, $i\in\{1,\ldots,\CtxtIn\}$, is a set of bridge rules for $\Ctxt_i$ over $\TCtxt$ and \TIL. \end{itemize} \end{definition}